-In this post we examine the role BProactive can play in a clinical hypertension management framework presented in a paper entitled “Measure accurately, Act rapidly, and Partner with patients: An intuitive and practical three-part framework to guide efforts to improve hypertension control” by Boonyasai, Rakotz, Lubomski, Daniel, Marstellar, Taylor, Cooper, Hasan and Wynia (2017), and that is discussed in the AMA Wire here.
-The framework introduces a practical guide to improve hypertension control that can be used by a multidisciplinary team of healthcare workers.
+In this post we examine how BProactive aligns with a clinical hypertension management framework presented in a paper entitled “Measure accurately, Act rapidly, and Partner with patients: An intuitive and practical three-part framework to guide efforts to improve hypertension control” by Boonyasai, Rakotz, Lubomski, Daniel, Marstellar, Taylor, Cooper, Hasan and Wynia (2017), and that is discussed in the AMA Wire here.
+The M.A.P. framework introduces a practical guide to improve hypertension control that can be used by a multidisciplinary team of healthcare workers.

 Both M.A.P. and BProactive target three key deterrents to hypertension control: sub-optimal blood pressure data; therapeutic or clinical inertia, which is the failure to modify or intensify treatment when outcomes are not being achieved; and lack of patient adherence to prescribed treatment.
-This article explores the ways in which BProactive can be used to help a healthcare team to implement M.A.P. effectively with almost no additional time burden on the team.
+This article explores the ways in which BProactive can be used by patients to implement M.A.P. effectively.

 With reliable blood pressure measurements available, the healthcare team is in a position to “Act rapidly” to determine a patient’s treatment.
 Typically, the prescribed therapy will need to be adjusted until BP control is reached.
 The M.A.P. guideline states that “most hypertensive patients require treatment with two or more medication classes”.
 However, therapeutic inertia often prevents achieving the correct combination of medications.
 There are a number of contributing causes to this inertia, but the two most significant appear to be lack of clarity of the patient’s real BP and de-prioritizing of BP control during office visits by primary care practitioners.
 The M.A.P. guideline suggests two steps to reduce inertia: adopt a standardized algorithm for zeroing in on the right treatment, and follow-up early after each treatment change.

-The third pillar of M.A.P. recommends that clinicians “partner with patients, families, and communities” in order to strengthen patient adherence to prescribed treatments.
+The M.A.P framework recommends that clinicians “partner with patients, families, and communities” in order to strengthen patient adherence to prescribed treatments.
 Patients adhering to treatment and managing their own health is desired, and engaged patients “experience better outcomes”.
 Patient engagement is enhanced when they are involved in decision-making.